outmaneuver/maturin/README.md

 The PG options are for syncing the bot database with another database.
 The bot database is an embedded duck db instance, but that means to look at the data while the bot is running it needs to be extracted.

 PERSONAL_ID is your personal discord ID, and is used to permissions check some functions as an override.

-DIPLO_UMPIRE_ROLE is the role name for the Diplo Umpire.

-SPECTATOR_ROLE is the role name for the Spectator.

-DIPLOMAT_ROLE is the role name for the Diplomat.

-BANKER_ROLE is the role name for the Banker.

-NEWSPAPER_WRITER_ROLE is the role name for the Newspaper Writer.

-CAPTURED_ROLE is the role name for the Captured.

 #### Example .env file